marete/torrent/README.md

 By default torrent writes the downloaded file in the users `Downloads` directory.
 This can be changed with the `-dir` command-line option.

+torrent current supports only magnet links (and not, for example, torrent files).